alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-24-refuting-darwin-theory.md

 ### Question:

-It is well-known that some people think they were evolved from animals following Darwinism, what is the view of Your Eminence regarding this?
+It is known that some people believe their origin is animal, in agreement with Western theory; what is your opinion on that?

 ### Answer:

-The theory of Darwin states that man evolved from an ape-like creature and that human beings are talking animals and that we are all animals.
-Allah created a life for the sons of Adam and granted them minds and the ability to speak.
-This abominable theory is false according to Ijma' (consensus of scholars).
-Apes are a species, dogs are a species and so are the pigs, cats, lions, tigers, cheetahs, etc. As for human beings, they are distinct speaking and rational species whom Allah created from semen of despised water.
-Allah created our father Adam (peace be upon him) from clay, so he is a distinct species and so are all sons of Adam.
-The Jinn (creatures created from fire) - as well - are created from a smokeless flame of fire.
-Every kind of animals is a distinct species, even the ants.
+Darwin’s theory claims that the origin of man is an ape, and that the son of Adam is a "speaking animal"—that we are all animals.
+While Allah did create life for the son of Adam and granted him intellect and speech. **This malicious theory is false according to the consensus of the scholars**.

+Apes are a distinct nation among nations, as are dogs, pigs, cats, and likewise lions, tigers, leopards, and others.
+As for man, he is a distinct, speaking, and rational being whom God created from a lowly fluid, whereas our father Adam (peace and blessings be upon him) was created by God from clay.

+Thus, humans are a distinct creature and a self-standing nation—the children of Adam.
+The Jinn are also a standing nation created from a smokeless flame of fire.
+Every species of animal is a distinct nation, even the ants are a nation.